 The White Horse Hill campground is the start of the 315km Alps to Ocean Cycle Track which we’d been more or less inadvertently following for a while.
 Supposedly suitable for all ages, the nine section cycle trail is an easy to intermediate grade, linking the Southern Alps to the Pacific Ocean.
 I’d love to experience it one day in the future.

-Here’s the selection of shots Barry chose from over 700 for your delight and delectation.
+Here’s the shots Barry chose from over 700 for your delight and delectation.
 As usual, click on the first image to begin to be blown away by beauty and brilliance …